 Using Hard Anodized Cookware

 Anodized aluminum has many applications for consumer products and industrial building materials.
-Because color can be applied to the oxide due to its porous nature, this durable, corrosion and salt resistant, and lightweight material is also used in the manufacturing of electronic equipment.
+Color can be applied to the oxide due to its porous nature.
+This lightweight, durable, corrosion-resistant, and salt-resistant material is also used in the manufacturing of electronic equipment.
 Cookware or bakeware that is hard anodized is assumed to have a much more durable cooking surface than some other nonstick finishes.

 Benefits and Disadvantages